 There is a wealth of information and resources on Reading Eggs.
 Whether you want to read a "big book" to the class, have students work on individualized lessons tailored to their needs, or do a class lesson on grammar and phonics, Reading Eggs has you covered.
-A teacher could easily use Reading Eggs as their primary language arts curriculum.
+A teacher could easily use Reading Eggs as the primary language arts curriculum.
 There are shared books to read as a class, lessons to download, and tons of enjoyable games and activities.
-Teachers could use the site as part of their reading program, exploring the treasure trove of resources to support their current instruction encourage.
-Teachers can also direct struggling readers to use Reading Eggs as an at-home practice, and find a treasure trove of resources to support their current instruction.
+Teachers could use the site as part of their reading program, exploring the treasure trove of resources to support their current instruction.
+Teachers can also direct struggling readers to use Reading Eggs as an at-home practice.
 Note that there's a robust teacher dashboard to let teachers keep track of student progress and create assignments.Continue reading Show less

 Reading Eggs is a web-based, comprehensive phonics and reading program for children age 3 to 12.
 (Note that Reading Eggs also offers an iOS app.)
 When students log in, they can either choose to complete activities and games at their current level, or work on activities the teacher has assigned them (or the class).
 There are songs to sing, books to read, and games to play.
 Students will enjoy watching themselves grow and level up as they learn phonics skills and reading comprehension.

 Reading Eggs is a useful program, but it doesn't replace teacher instruction -- nor is it intended to.
 Many of the activities, especially for very early readers, are designed to be completed with parent or teacher assistance, making them best suited to whole-classroom activities rather than individual learning.
 There are, however, many great activities students will be able to complete on their own, reinforcing those skills learned in the classroom.
 Many of the best practices teachers already use for teaching phonics and literacy are available here in a nice, compact package.